 Will AI Replace Humans?

 While AI may automate jobs with the qualities we listed above, it's increasingly unlikely that humans only do extremely narrow, repetitive, or only data-driven tasks.

 We don't foresee AI replacing a critical mass of human workers.
 In fact, we generally predict AI will enhance and augment our work.

 And none of us can perform those tasks at scale.
-When we try to, the result is either wrong or imperfect.
-And it usually takes a lot of time, energy, and money to produce.
+When we try to, the result is either wrong or imperfect and it usually takes a lot of time, energy, and money to produce.

 By letting AI do what it's good at, we free ourselves up to do what we're good at.
 And what we're good at is usually higher value work like creative output and strategic decision-making.

-Should I Fear AI?
+Should You Fear AI?

 You should, to the point made by Elon Musk in this article's introduction, fear the possibility of AI going wrong at scale.
 As outlined in the cons section, AI can be misused or create negative outcomes.